ThomasWeiser/elmfire/README.md

 ## Examples

-There is a very basic example app in `example/src/Example.elm`.
+There is a basic example app in `example/src/Example.elm`.
 To build it:

 ```sh
 cd example